ravsii/timers.nvim/README.md

-# timer.nvim
+# timers.nvim

-`timer.nvim` is a simple timer management plugin for Neovim that allows you to **run, track, and manage multiple timers**.
+`timers.nvim` is a simple timer management plugin for Neovim that allows you to **run, track, and manage multiple timers**.
 Its core focus is **extensibility** and providing a **clean API** for other plugins or custom configurations.